What is the ISNONTEXT Function?

 How to use the ISNONTEXT Function in Excel?

-To understand the uses of the ISNONTEXT function, let’s consider few examples:
+To understand the uses of the ISNONTEXT function, let’s consider a few examples:

 Let’s first understand how the function behaves when given the following set of data: